loewexy/pdnsmanager/README.md

 # PDNS Manager

 [PDNS Manager](https://pdnsmanager.lmitsystems.de) is a simple yet powerful free administration tool for the Powerdns authoritative nameserver.
-It currently only supports master zones.
+It supports master and native zones.

 PNDS Manager was developed from scratch to achieve a user-friendly and pretty looking interface.